-(1) Net of deferred acquisition costs, excluding the associated unrealized gains and losses thereon.
+(2) Net of deferred acquisition costs, excluding the associated unrealized gains and losses thereon.

-Excess investment income declined \$6 million or 2% during 2021.
-Excess investment income per diluted common share increased 1% during 2021.
+Excess investment income declined slightly in 2022 when compared with 2021.
+Excess investment income per diluted common share increased 4% during 2022 when compared with 2021.
 Excess investment income per diluted common share generally increases at a faster pace than excess investment income because the number of diluted shares outstanding generally decreases from year to year as a result of our share repurchase program.

-Net investment income increased at a compound annual growth rate of 3% over the 3 years ending 2021 while mean invested assets increased at a compound rate of 5% during the same period.
-The tax equivalent effective annual yield rate earned on the fixed maturity portfolio was 5.21% in 2021.
-Growth in net investment income has been negatively impacted in recent years by the low interest rate environment during which time we have invested new money at yields lower than our average portfolio yield.
-In addition, we have reinvested the proceeds from bonds that matured, were called, or were otherwise disposed of at yield rates less than the yield earned on these disposed bonds.
+Net investment income increased at a compound annual growth rate of 3% over the 3 years ending 2022 while mean invested assets increased at a compound rate of 5% during the same period.
+The tax equivalent effective annual yield rate earned on the fixed maturity portfolio was 5.16% in 2022.
+Generally, investment income grows at a slower rate than the assets when the yield on new investments is lower than the yield on dispositions or the average portfolio yield.
+It also increases at a faster rate than the assets when new investment yields exceed the yield on dispositions or the average portfolio yield.
 We currently expect that the average annual turnover rate of fixed maturity assets will be less than 2% over the next five years and will not have a material negative impact on net investment income.
 In addition to fixed maturities, the Company has also invested in limited partnerships with debt like characteristics that diversify risk and enhance risk-adjusted, capital-adjusted returns on the portfolio.
-The earned yield on the investment funds for the year ended December 31, 2021 was 5.24%.
+The earned yield on the investment funds for the year ended December 31, 2022 was 5.65%.
 See additional information in Note 4-Investments.
 The following chart presents the growth in net investment income and the growth in mean invested assets.

-2021 2020 2019 Growth in net investment income 2.7 % 1.8 % 3.2 % Growth in mean invested assets (at amortized cost) 5.3 % 5.6 % 4.8 %
+2022 2021 2020 Growth in net investment income 3.7 % 2.7 % 1.8 % Growth in mean invested assets (at amortized cost) 4.1 % 5.3 % 5.6 %